U.S. spy chief says he got a mixed reception in North Korea

 Clapper gave details of his trip, made at the behest of President Barack Obama, for the first time during a forum on Monday at the Council on Foreign relations.

-He said that after his arrival in the isolated country's capital, a North Korean four-star general hosted what Clapper called a "marvelous" 12-course meal at a restaurant above a bowling alley.
+He said that after his arrival in the isolated country's capital, a North Korean four-star general hosted what Clapper called a "marvellous" 12-course meal at a restaurant above a bowling alley.

 The next day, Clapper said, a representative of the state security ministry came to his guest house and told him the government no longer considered him a presidential envoy and could not guarantee his security and that of his party.